-You’ve probably noticed that content channels, like YouTube and Netflix, for example, seem to make video suggestions based on your profile.
+You’ve probably noticed that content channels, like YouTube and Netflix, for example, seem to make video suggestions based on what you’ve watched before.
 How do they do that?
 They do it using artificial intelligence.

 It’s also probable that you know someone - or maybe even yourself - who bought an Amazon Echo that comes with Alexa, Amazon’s virtual assistant.
 Even more so, your phone has either Siri (Apple iOS) or Google (Android).
 These are examples of already existing AI and technology that we use to interact with the internet of things.

-Virtual assistants, speech recognition apps and transcription, deep learning platforms, biometrics and applications are examples of AI that help organizations in decision-making: artificial intelligence is everywhere.
+Virtual assistants, speech recognition apps and transcription, deep learning platforms, and biometrics are examples of AI that help organizations in decision-making.
+Artificial intelligence is everywhere.

 However, we’re still taking the first steps towards adopting technologies that help us take a strategic approach to overcoming the day-to-day challenges we face in enterprise and industrial asset management.

-The use of technologies such as AI and the IoT has already bridged this gap, giving way to the IIoT - The Industrial Internet of things.
-With IIoT, we’ll be able to reduce costs, increase security (without sacrificing productivity), monitor assets in real-time, optimize maintenance workflows, and dramatically reduce downtime.
+The rapid advancement and adoption of technologies such as AI, Enterprise Asset Management Software (EAM), and the Industrial Internet of Things (IIoT) – has made Smart Plants a reality.
+With IIOT, we can reduce costs, increase security (without sacrificing productivity), monitor assets in real-time, optimize plant maintenance workflows, and dramatically reduce downtime.

-In short, Smart Plants are the future of Asset Management.
+In short, Smart Plants are the future of plant maintenance and of Enterprise Asset Management.

 It is normal to think that IIoT and AI solutions belong to the future, that you don't have to think about it now; after all, it might not even fit your budget, right?